Different Mechanical Seal Types for Centrifugal Pumps

 Mechanical seals are critical components in centrifugal pump systems.
-These devices preserve the integrity of the pump systems by preventing fluid leaks and keeping contaminants out.
+These devices preserve the integrity of the pump systems by creating a barrier between the rotating shaft and the pump casing as the shaft rotates, preventing fluid leaks and keeping contaminants out.
 Mechanical seal systems are used on various seal designs to detect leakage, control the seal environment and lubricate secondary seals.

 Depending on the pump type and the process variables, there are various mechanical seal types to choose from.
-Each seal variant has its unique design and characteristics which make it suitable for a specific application.
-MES has years of experience with industrial mechanical seals and support systems, making us an authority in this area.
+Each seal variant has its unique design and characteristics, which make it suitable for a specific application.
+Flexaseal has years of experience with industrial mechanical seals and support systems, making us an authority in this area.

 This article highlights the benefits and drawbacks of the different types of mechanical seals used in centrifugal pumps.

-Mechanical seal types vary in design, arrangement, and how they disperse the hydraulic forces acting at their faces.
+Mechanical seal types vary in design, arrangement, and how they control the hydraulic forces acting at their faces.
 The most common seal types include the following:

 Balanced mechanical seal arrangements refer to a system where the forces acting at the seal faces are balanced.
 As a result of the lower face loading, there is more even lubrication of the seal faces and longer seal life.
 Learn about our mechanical seal lubrication systems today.